 - Download: Tooth Fairy Certificate Template.

-- Customize: Type your child’s name and the name of the tooth (E.g. 10th tooth, front tooth, first molar)
+- Customize using the form filler: Type your child’s name and the name of the tooth (E.g. 10th tooth, front tooth, first molar)

 - Print: 8.5″ x 11″ cardstock or whatever you have on-hand.
 (Light blue is a nice option.)

 - Place the Tooth Fairy Certificate next to your child’s bed or if you’re feeling brave, under their pillow along with the Tooth Fairy’s special gift.

 Stay tuned to our Facebook, website and Pinterest boards for more tooth fairy ideas from our Tooth Fairy DIY Series by Madison Family Dental.
 We’re having such a fun time in our homes with our own children doing these projects.
 And plus, we love sharing them with you!